shivamujawame/AIW-Infra-Migration/Labfiles/module1-exercise3.md

     > **Note**:
       1. The Check-in and Check-out might differ for you when compared to the above screenshot.
       2. At this point the base Application Gateway service is providing access to the backend application.
-This validates that the application is working and can be further protected by the WAF in following steps.
+This validates that the application is working and can be further protected by the WAF in the following steps.

 #### Task summary